platformsh/platformsh-docs/docs/src/administration/organizations.md

 * `organization:user:delete`
   * Remove a user from an organization.

-## Transfer a project ownership
+## Transfer project ownership

-If you want to transfer ownership of a project to a different organization, submit a support ticket from the current project to ask for the transfer.
+If you want to transfer ownership of a project to a different organization, please submit a support ticket from the current project to ask for the transfer.

 This action will automatically transfer the subscription charges to the new organization.